 Specific symptoms such as pain, depression, and poor sleep are treated.
 Cognitive behavioral therapy and gradual graded exercise, which have helped some people, may be worth trying.

 Excessive periods of prolonged rest cause deconditioning and may actually worsen symptoms of chronic fatigue syndrome.
 Gradual introduction of regular aerobic exercise, such as walking, swimming, cycling, or jogging, under close medical supervision (called a graded exercise program) may reduce fatigue and improve physical function.
 Formal, structured physical rehabilitation programs may be best.

 Many different drugs and alternative therapies have been tried to relieve the chronic fatigue itself.
 Although many treatments, such as antidepressants and corticosteroids, seem to make a few people feel better, none are clearly effective for all.
-It can be hard for people and doctors to tell what treatments work because symptoms are different in different people and because symptoms may come and go on their own.
+It can be hard for people and doctors to tell which treatments work because symptoms are different in different people and because symptoms may come and go on their own.

-Controlled clinical trials (see The Science of Medicine Doctors have been treating people for many thousands of years.
+Controlled clinical trials The Science of Medicine Doctors have been treating people for many thousands of years.
 The earliest written description of medical treatment is from ancient Egypt and is over 3,500 years old.
-Even before that, healers... read more , which compare the benefits of a drug to those of a placebo (a substance that is made to resemble a drug but that does not contain an active drug), are the best way to test therapies, and no drug therapy has been shown to be effective for the treatment of chronic fatigue syndrome in controlled trials.
-A number of treatments directed at possible causes, including use of interferons, intravenous injections of immune globulin, and antiviral drugs, have been mostly disappointing.
+Even before that, healers... read more , which compare the benefits of a drug to those of a placebo (a substance that is made to resemble a drug but that does not contain an active ingredient), are the best way to test therapies, and no drug therapy has been shown to be effective for the treatment of chronic fatigue syndrome in controlled trials.
+A number of treatments directed at possible causes, including use of interferons, intravenous injections of immune globulin, and antiviral drugs, have been mostly disappointing and potentially dangerous.
 Dietary supplements, such as evening primrose oil, fish oil supplements, and high-dose vitamins, are commonly used, but their benefits remain unproved.
 Other alternative treatments (for example, essential fatty acids, animal liver extracts, exclusion diets, and removal of dental fillings) have also been ineffective.
 Treatments that have no proven benefits are best avoided because they can have side effects.